 This is also concept packaging, though it is for a fruit-flavoured jelly snack.
 The designer gets right to the point, showing a cross section of the middle of the fruit to let consumers know exactly what to expect.

 The Klein Constantia wine estate in South Africa found itself in possession of a small batch of honey, and they wanted to package the honey in a very luxurious package.
 The box gives consumers a little peek into what they will be getting, but the bee confetti is an unexpected yet lovely surprise.
+Even custom box designs alone can make a huge impact on your brand and product sales.

 This packaging was created for a student project, where the designer imagined President Obama giving out a sampler package of the beer he brews on the South Lawn of the White House.
 It lets the colours of the beers seep through, and the frosted glass and wooden beam nod to the saloons of the Wild West.